 This policy covers the cost of injuries and property damage in accidents involving a general contractor’s vehicle.
 It can also pay for repairs to vehicles damaged by weather or vandalism.

-This policy helps pay for repair or replacement of an independent contractor’s saws, nail guns, hammers, and other tools if they are lost, stolen, or damaged.
+This policy helps pay for repair or replacement of a contractor’s saws, nail guns, hammers, and other tools if they are lost, stolen, or damaged.

 This policy is also called errors and omissions (E&O).
 It covers legal fees when a general contractor is sued over a mistake, such as using the wrong materials.